jrwrigh/jameswright.xyz_source/content/post/interpolation-theory-101/index.md

 {{< toc >}}

 {{% callout note %}}
 Pre-requisites: There are a few assumptions made for the reader's background.
-Mainly, that you're familiar with the concept of a *basis* in the linear algebra since and, in particular, function space bases (such as the monomials).
+Mainly, that you're familiar with the concept of a *basis* in the linear algebra sense and, in particular, function space bases (such as the monomials).
+Also, being familiar with turning a system of linear equations into it's equivalent matrix form would be beneficial.
 {{% /callout %}}

 ## Interpolation Problem Intro